 There are a few early photos of the construction years (all two of them) and it’s simply amazing how it was all done without any of the technology used in the past hundred years or so.
 I’ve put together a gallery of photos from that era along with some of the general history that it gave birth to.
 HISTORY

 Crusoe is no longer a domestic supply of water to Bendigo and in recent years saw it declared a state park under the management of the Bendigo council It is also a wildlife sanctuary which means you have to walk into it or ride a bike.

-There are also no rubbish bins but this is offset by a massive 64 solid timber park seats evenly spaced around the entire 3.3 km perimeter.
+There are a massive 64 solid timber park seats evenly spaced around the entire 3.3 km perimeter.
 I have only heard that they possibly came via a State grant and were positioned according some guidelines in regards to those who are physically restricted to some degree.
 Some of us are getting into that category.
 Whatever, you haven’t got far to walk to find a seat.
 We actually plonk ourselves around Seat No. 1 but only because that’s where the seat numbering starts.

 Crusoe can deliver some very demanding sailing days when the wind is really up but such days are few and far between.
 Then we do have a good few lively days with southerlies and easterlies but westerlies come to the water over a ridge and through heavy forest so the wind or breeze is invariably what we call fluky, or like a dog’s dinner and so on.
 But we have fun anyway as it makes you stay on your toes.
 Northerlies come straight up and over the bank behind us and do all sorts of unusual twists and turns as they come down on to the water.
 Rarely do we get a completely calm day, well, never a whole day but sometimes up until mid-morning.